light-hat/light-hat/README.md

 </p>

 <p align="center">
-I'm **Alexey Pirogov**, a final-year student at **Penza State University**, majoring in **Information Security of Systems and Technologies**.
+I'm <b>Alexey Pirogov</b>, a final-year student at **Penza State University**, majoring in **Information Security of Systems and Technologies**.
 As a **Python Backend Developer** and **DevOps Engineer**, I'm passionate about building secure and scalable backend systems while also exploring the fascinating world of cybersecurity. **DevSecOps** occupies a special place in my area of interest.
 Here, I develop my pet projects and explore new technologies.
 </p>

 <h2 align="center"> 🛠️ My Favorite Tools </h2>